lobehub/lobe-chat/README.md

 ## 🧩 Plugins

 Plugins provide a means to extend the [Function Calling][fc-url] capabilities of LobeChat.
 They can be used to introduce new function calls, and even new ways to render message results.
+If you are interested in plugin development, please refer to our [📘 Plugin Development Guide](https://github.com/lobehub/lobe-chat/wiki/Plugin-Development) in the Wiki.

 > **Note**\
-> The plugin system is currently undergoing significant development.
-You can expect to see it in <https://github.com/lobehub/lobe-chat/issues/97>.
+> The plugin system is currently undergoing major development.
+You can learn more in the following issues:
+>
+> - [x] [**Plugin Phase 1**](https://github.com/lobehub/lobe-chat/issues/73): Implement separation of the plugin from the main body, split the plugin into an independent repository for maintenance, and realize dynamic loading of the plugin.
+> - [x] [**Plugin Phase 2**](https://github.com/lobehub/lobe-chat/issues/97): The security and stability of the plugin's use, more accurately presenting abnormal states, the maintainability of the plugin architecture and developer-friendly.
+> - [ ] [**Plugin Phase 3**](https://github.com/lobehub/lobe-chat/issues/149): Higher-level and more comprehensive customization capabilities, support for plugin authentication and examples.

 - [@lobehub/lobe-chat-plugins][lobe-chat-plugins]: This is the plugin index for LobeChat.
 It accesses index.json from this repository to display a list of available plugins for LobeChat to the user.
 - [@lobehub/chat-plugin-sdk][chat-plugin-sdk]: The LobeChat Plugin SDK assists you in creating exceptional chat plugins for Lobe Chat.